Hypaspists

 There has been a great deal of speculation by military historians ever since the late Hellenistic period about the elite units of Philip's army.
 The hypaspists may have been raised from the whole kingdom rather than on a cantonal basis; if so, they were the king's army rather than the army of the kingdom.

-In the Hellenistic period, hypaspists apparently continued to exist, albeit in different capacities and under different names.
-The name lived on in the Seleucid, Ptolemaic and Antigonid kingdoms, yet they were now seen as royal bodyguards and military administrators.
+In the Hellenistic period, hypaspists apparently continued to exist, albeit in different capacities and under different names, like Agema.
+The name lived on in the Seleucid (agema of the hypaspists), Ptolemaic and Antigonid kingdoms, and they were now seen as royal bodyguards and elite infantry as well as military administrators.
 Polybius mentions a hypaspist being sent by Philip V of Macedon, after his defeat at the Battle of Cynoscephalae in 197 BC, to Larissa to burn state papers.

-The actual fighting unit of hypaspists seems to have lived on in Macedonia as the corps of peltasts, whose status, equipment and role seems to have been almost exactly the same as that of the hypaspist under Philip.
+The actual fighting unit of hypaspists seems to have lived on in Macedon as the corps of Antigonid peltasts, whose status, equipment and role seems to have been almost exactly the same as that of the hypaspist under Philip.
 Originally consisting of 3,000 men, by the Third Macedonian War there were 5,000, most likely to accommodate their elite formation, the Agema.